Uraias: Activity during the Gothic War

-A strong Roman force remained at Dertona after the loss of Milan, preventing Uraias from relieving the besieged garrison of Fiesole in the summer of 539.
-After the fall of Fiesole, Witiges ordered Uraias to relieve the garrison at Osimo, but he was again unable to leave because of a Frankish invasion.
-By the end of 539, he had expelled the Romans from Liguria and recovered it for the Ostrogothic Kingdom, which was on the verge of collapse.
+A Byzantine force remained at Dertona after the loss of Milan, preventing Uraias from relieving the besieged garrison of Fiesole in the summer of 539.
+After the fall of Fiesole, Witiges ordered Uraias to relieve the garrison at the besieged Auximus (modern-day Osimo), but he was again unable to leave due to a Frankish invasion.
+By the end of 539, he had expelled the Byzantines from Liguria and recovered it for the Ostrogothic Kingdom, which was on the verge of collapse.

-He was the most powerful and successful commander on the Ostrogothic side in early 540, but he was unable to relieve Ravenna, the capital, which his uncle was defending, because his army had suffered severe desertions in the Cottian Alps, including that of one of his subordinate commanders, Sisigis.
-When Witiges surrendered Ravenna to the Romans in May 540, Uraias was in command in Pavia.
+In early 540, Uraias set out with 4,000 men to relieve Ravenna, which was being defended by his uncle.
+When his troops learned that Byzantine forces had captured strongholds in the Cottian Alps, they feared for their families and pressured Uraias to retake the strongholds before continuing toward Ravenna.
+Meanwhile, another Byzantine detachment advancing from the south seized hostages from among the soldiers' families, causing desertions before Uraias could recover any of the strongholds.
+When Witiges surrendered Ravenna to the Byzantines in May 540, Uraias was in command in Ticinum (modern-day Pavia).
 He was offered the kingship, but declined it.
-According to Procopius, he claimed on the basis of Witiges' ignominious end that his family lacked "fortune" (tyche).
-He instead suggested Ildibad as king.
-Ildibad was a nephew of Theudis, king of the Visigoths, and Uraias expected that the latter would come to the aid of his nephew.
-In fact, Theudis remained neutral throughout the war.
+According to Procopius, he rejected the throne on the basis of Witiges's ignominious end that his family lacked "royal fortune" (tyche).
+He instead suggested Ildibad as king, based on Ildibad's bravery in combat and that he was a nephew of Theudis, king of the Visigoths, and Uraias expected that the latter would come to the aid of his nephew, but Theudis remained neutral throughout the war.

-Shortly after acceding to the throne, Ildibad's wife convinced her husband that Uraias was plotting with the Romans to overthrow him.
-According to Procopius, the wife of Uraias wore more expensive clothes than the queen and refused to acknowledge her presence in the public baths one day.
-This was reported to the king as suspicious behaviour and Ildibad ordered Uraias' murder.
+Shortly after acceding to the throne, Ildibad's wife convinced her husband that Uraias was plotting with the Byzantines to overthrow him.
+According to Procopius, the wife of Uraias wore more expensive clothes than the queen and refused to acknowledge her presence in the public baths.
+This was reported to the king as suspicious behaviour and Ildibad ordered Uraias's murder.
+Historian Herwig Wolfram suggests that this is an invention by Procopius to "personalize" the causes of political events, and that the real reason for Uraias's murder was that the Witiges clan had allied with non-Gothic barbarians, including the Rugii and probably Gepids, to conspire against Ildibad's rule.
+Uraias's death angered the Gothic nobility and soon Ildibad was murdered by one of his bodyguards in May 541.

-Uraias' unusual name has led to some speculation.
-He may be named after Uriah, the prophet of Jeremiah 26, whose name is spelled Urias in some versions (Oureias in the Septuagint).
-On the other hand, the continuator of the chronicle of Marcellinus gives his name as Oraio or Orai, which has been taken for Germanic.

-In fiction

-Uraias appears as a character in the time travel novel Lest Darkness Fall, by L. Sprague de Camp.